samesimilar/samesimilar.github.io/md/nordonpi.md

 1. Right-click the link to the *Nord Modular v3.03 Helpfile* and select *Save link as...*
 2. Place the file in the same folder as the editor .exe file.
 3. The file has a slightly incorrect name as downloaded.
-Rename the help file to *Nord Modular v3.03.HLP*.
+Rename the help file to *Nord Modular Editor v3.03.HLP*.
 You can rename files in the RPi file browser app.

 ## Download the Nord Modular patch archive